Ice loves Marco: Ice-T tops celebrities rooting for Andretti

 Cool times?

-Ice-T knows a thing or two about that when he’s out hanging with the 33-year-old Andretti.
-Like when Andretti hopped behind the wheel of Ice-T’s Bentley GT and whipped it around the neighbourhood.
-Or the time Marco’s grandfather Mario, the 1969 Indianapolis 500 champion, took Ice-T’s son for a spin around the race family’s Nazareth, Pennsylvania, neighbourhood in a Lamborghini.
+Ice-T knows a thing or two about that when he's out hanging with the 33-year-old Andretti.
+Like when Andretti hopped behind the wheel of Ice-T's Bentley GT and whipped it around the neighborhood.
+Or the time Marco's grandfather Mario, the 1969 Indianapolis 500 champion, took Ice-T's son for a spin around the race family's Nazareth, Pennsylvania, neighborhood in a Lamborghini.

 Their friendship was forged years ago in the Bal Harbour shopping district when Ice-T was in town for the IndyCar race at Homestead-Miami Speedway.
 Ice-T was friendly with another of IndyCar's great racing families, the Rahals, and was invited to attend the race.
 Ice-T was with his wife while they were out shopping when he was spotted by Andretti.

-“ Indy Driver @MarcoAndretti knows the words! ????” the rapper replied to the lyics of his hit “O.G.
-Original Gangster.”
+'' Indy Driver (at)MarcoAndretti knows the words! ????'' the rapper replied to the lyrics of his hit ''O.G.
+Original Gangster.''

 He had it on Sunday.
 Even Team Penske's drivers, among his biggest rivals and watching from inside the garage, cheered Andretti's pole-winning moment.

 Ice-T fits that bill as well.
-It’s one reason why the Andrettis enjoy their time with Ice and Cocoa.
+It's one reason why the Andrettis enjoy their time with Ice and his wife, Coco.

 Ice-T might have hit Indianapolis Motor Speedway for the Indy 500 under a normal year.
 He's gone before but will be at home Sunday.